nada-aldubaie2/Student-Management-System/README.md

 # Student-Management-System
-This project is it's name.
+This project is as it's name.
 It has built using windows form in C# and MySql database.
 To use the codes you must have download 'Visual Studio IDE' & 'XAMPP' and 'mysql-connector-odbc-8.0.33' before.

 Notice!